Key Takeaways

 Optimize your payment and coverage structure

 Before comparing insurers, determine how much general liability coverage you need based on your actual risk exposure and any contractual requirements.
-Start by answering questions that shape both your coverage and payment decisions:
+Answer these questions to shape both your coverage and payment decisions:

-• Do Kansas City general contractors or St. Louis property managers require specific limits before you can start work?
+• Do Kansas City general contractors or St. Louis property managers require minimum coverage limits before work begins?

-• Could a visitor injury at your storefront, job site, or festival booth result in a six-figure claim?
+• Could a single visitor injury at your storefront, job site, or festival booth turn into a six-figure claim?

-• Does your revenue peak seasonally, like a Lake of the Ozarks marina or a fall agritourism operation, making monthly payments easier than a lump sum?
+• Does your revenue peak seasonally?
+A Lake of the Ozarks marina or fall agritourism operation may find monthly payments easier to manage than a lump sum.

-• Can you afford a higher deductible to lower premiums, or would a $2,500 out-of-pocket hit after a spring storm claim strain your cash flow?
+• A higher deductible lowers your premium, but a $2,500 out-of-pocket cost after a spring storm claim could strain tight cash flow.

 2. 2